 Campaign Finance & Election Reform

-Our military generals are required to retire at 64.
+• Our military generals are required to retire at 64.
 The average age of the Senate is 64.
-I propose holding our Congress to a similar standard as our generals by amending the Constitution to establish a mandatory retirement age of 75 for members of Congress.
+I propose holding our Congress to a similar standard as our generals by amending the Constitution to establish term limits and age limits for members of Congress.

 Economic Justice: Tackling Inequality

-Our divide is not left vs. right—it is wealth vs. work.
+• Our divide is not left vs. right—it is wealth vs. work.
 Anyone who works full-time ought to earn enough to live, save, and enjoy life.
+I fully support the PRO Act and the Clean Slate for Worker Power Agenda

 Healthcare for All